Communities

 Where in the 21:35-long video is this specific scale addressed, for viewers who don't have that much time to spare?

-celtschk‭ wrote about 3 years ago · edited about 3 years ago
+celtschk‭ wrote almost 4 years ago · edited almost 4 years ago

 @DonielF As I read the question, it was about the rotated “unusual” scales in general, with the given one only as example.
 If you are actually only interested in the one scale, just read what I've written as text.
 But in that case, your question is formulated in a horribly misleading way.